-The Fiji Customs Service safeguards our country from potential outside threats and secure exports, imports and travellers with other countries all over the world.
+The Fiji Revenue and Customs Service safeguards our country from potential outside threats and secure exports, imports and travelers with other countries all over the world.
 We also collect revenue for the Government and work alongside other border agencies, industries and the government for a secure and safe Fiji.

-Fiji Customs constantly keeps pace with developments in international trade, whether of a technological, legal or economic nature.
+The Fiji and Revenue Customs Services constantly keeps pace with developments in international trade, whether of a technological, legal or economic nature.
 We seek to develop a competent and efficient administration by optimizing management of staff and available technical resources, instilling a culture of good governance and integrity to facilitate the crucial role played by Customs in the global trading system.

 The term Customs procedures refers to the treatment of goods by Customs administrations which is covered in the Customs Act.
 The procedures cover the whole range of the Customs systems of control and facilitation of imported and exported goods, the movement of passengers, and goods in transit.

 From a trade facilitation view, the World Customs Organization’s International Convention on the Simplification and Harmonization of Customs Procedures, and commonly known as the Revised Kyoto Convention, is acknowledged as the main international instrument covering trade facilitation as it standardizes the role played by Customs administrations in the global trading system.